stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words/compositenode/gettext/_index.md

 title: Aspose::Words::CompositeNode::GetText method
 linktitle: GetText
 second_title: Aspose.Words for C++ API Reference
-description: Aspose::Words::CompositeNode::GetText method.
-Gets the text of this node and of all its children in C++.
+description: 'Aspose::Words::CompositeNode::GetText method.
+Gets the text of this node and of all its children in C++.'
 type: docs
 weight: 1100
 url: /cpp/aspose.words/compositenode/gettext/